mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 # Working With Administration Interface Users

+Both MaxAdmin and the newly added REST API use the administrative users of MaxScale.
+The network type administrative users are used by the REST API as well as MaxAdmin when it is configured to use a network listener.
+Linux account type users are only used by MaxAdmin when the UNIX Domain Socket interface is activated.

+## Administrative and Read-only Users

+Administrative users can perform all operations that MaxScale offers.
+This includes both read-only operations as well as operations that modify the internal state of MaxScale or its modules.

+The default user for both the network and the UNIX domain socket interfaces is an administrative user.
+This user will be removed once the first administrative user of that type is created.
+The default user for the network interface is `admin` with the password `mariadb`.
+The default user for the UNIX domain socket interface is `root`.

+Users that can only perform read-only operations are created with `add readonly-user` command.
+These users can only perform operations that fetch data and do not modify the state of MaxScale.

+To convert administrative users to read-only users, delete the old administrative user and create it as a read-only user.

 ## What Users Have Been Defined?

 In order to see the Linux users for whom MaxAdmin usage has been enabled and any